 the variety of papdi i used for this bhaji is called as lima beans in english. these beans are flat and have a shorter length. they are also known as surti papdi in gujarati, val papdi in marathi and sem in hindi. these beans are nutritious and very healthy. you can use any variety of flat beans to make this bhaji.

-this papdi bhaji recipe is made with very few ingredients. so this allows the flavor and taste of the flat beans to come through in this dish. fresh coconut added to the bhaji, gives a mild sweet taste coupled with the faint sweetness of the beans.
+this papdi bhaji recipe is made with very few ingredients. so this allows the flavor and taste of the flat beans to come through in this dish. fresh coconut added to the bhaji, gives a mild sweet taste coupled with the faint sweetness of the beans. two more recipes i make with papdi are:

 these beans are available during the indian winters and i do make them often in this season. one more val papdi recipe made maharashtrian style with peanuts will be added soon on the blog.

-papdi bhaji recipe
+INGREDIENTS FOR papdi bhaji

 - 200 to 250 grams papdi (flat green beans or field beans or valor or val papdi)